philipwalton/blog/_posts/2012-12-22-demystifying-z-index.markdown

 A full understanding of stacking contexts is key to really grasping how z-index and the stacking order work.
 Stacking contexts confine their children to a particular place in the stacking order.
 This means that if an element is in a stacking context at the back of the document, even a z-index value of a billion won't bring it to the front.
 And this can be really confusing if you don't understand what's going on.

-The first step in knowing how to deal with stacking contexts is understanding what causes them for form.
+The first step in knowing how to deal with stacking contexts is understanding what causes them to form.
 A new stacking context is formed whenever an element has a position value other than `static` and a z-index value other than `auto`.
 It can also be formed when an elements has an opacity value less than `1`.

 The first way is relatively intuitive.
 Even someone who's never heard the term stacking context expects z-index to work this way.
 The second way is much less intuitive and is rarely mentioned outside of the w3c specification documents.